pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/apache-pulsar.md

 #### Extract record headers as Pinot table columns

 Pinot's Pulsar connector supports automatically extracting record headers and metadata into the Pinot table columns.
 Pulsar supports a large amount of per-record metadata.
-Please reference the [official Pulsar documentation](https://pulsar.apache.org/docs/en/concepts-messaging/#message-properties) for the meaning of the metadata fields.
+Reference the [official Pulsar documentation](https://pulsar.apache.org/docs/en/concepts-messaging/#message-properties) for the meaning of the metadata fields.

 The following table shows the mapping for record header/metadata to Pinot table column names: